Skip to main content

 2. Anti-Pattern Avoidance (rerank: "hotspots") — identify high-churn, bug-prone code to avoid (high bugFixRate, high churnVolatility)

-3. Style Consistency (rerank: "ownership") — match the dominant author's patterns for a code area
+3. Style Consistency (rerank: "ownership") — match the live-line owner's patterns for a code area (their lines are still in the file, so their style is what's actually there)

 4. Historical Context (taskIds, metaOnly: true) — understand feature intent through ticket references